xuchenglin28/speaker_extraction/README.md

-#Target Speaker Extraction and Verification for Multi-talker Speech
+# Target Speaker Extraction and Verification for Multi-talker Speech

 The codes here are speaker extraction, where only target speaker's voice will be extracted given this target speaker's characteristics.
 In paper 2), we use a small network to jointly learn target speaker's characteristics from a different utterance of target speaker.
 You also can replace the network by using i-vector, or x-vector network.

 If you are interested in speech separation to get all the speaker's voices in the mixture, please move to https://github.com/xuchenglin28/speech_separation

+## Papers

 Please cite: